 As you will see in this list, the success of your presentation will depend on a variety of things.
 All of them, however, have to do with how well you connect with your audience.
 This is why knowing your audience is important.

-Whether it’s a group of business professionals or a group of high school students, modify your presentation to fit the needs and expectations of your audience.
+Whether it’s a group of business professionals at a conference or a group of high school students, modify your presentation to fit the needs and expectations of your audience.
 This will convey your skills as a presenter and leader.

 Your presentation needs to have a clear beginning, middle, and end.
 This structure will help guide your audience through your presentation.
 It will also illustrate the effort you put into preparing and giving the presentation.